top of page

 The noun 'irritation' has its origins in the Latin word 'irritatio,' which stems from the verb 'irritare,' meaning 'to excite' or 'to provoke.'
 In its early Latin usage, 'irritatio' referred to the act of exciting or provoking something, whether it be emotions or reactions.
 Over time, this concept evolved to encompass the notion of provoking annoyance, frustration, or displeasure, giving rise to the modern sense of 'irritation' as a state of discomfort caused by something that provokes impatience or agitation.
 Thus, the etymology of 'irritation' reflects its historical association with the act of provocation and its impact on human emotions.

-Quiz: Find the meaning of the noun irritation:
+Find the correct meaning of the noun irritation:

 Try Again!